boliviabits/mi_resiliencia/README.md

 Download GeoServer version 2.23 from http://geoserver.org/download/
 - Do the standard installation on port 8080
 - Overwrite the data_dir directory with the provided and extracted [data.zip](https://github.com/GEOTEST-AG/MiResiliencia/blob/master/Setup/data.zip)
 - Login to Geoserver (http://localhost:8080) with standard Geoserver access (admin/geoserver).
-For both PostGISView and Projectperimeter database connections, reset the database URL and password.
+Edit Datastore -> mireslienciadb and fill in the db, server and password to the database
 - In Security > Data, set the write permissions (*.w) to "Enable for each function".

 ### Use MiResiliencia Docker file to run MiResiliencia